 How Supplied/Storage and Handling

 Codeine Sulfate Oral Solution

-Codeine Sulfate Oral Solution, 30 mg per 5 mL is a clear, reddish-orange to orange solution available in one strength as follows:
+Codeine Sulfate Oral Solution, 30 mg per 5 mL is a clear, reddish-orange to orange solution available as follows:

 Store at controlled room temperature, 20° to 25°C (68° to 77°F), excursions permitted between 15° and 30°C (between 59° and 86°F).